wltsapp/dog-cat-recognizer/README.md

-# Recognize Dogs and Cats
+# Dog and Cat Recognizer

 This web service have a piece of softwarex (Convultional Neural Network) to recognize photos of dogs and cats and tells you whether the photo shows a dog or a cat.
 Your uploaded photos will be deleted immediately after the automatic recognition is done and never saved in the server.